ITDSIU20094/Data-Mining-Project/README.md

 - Improve performance with oversampling (SMOTE) and undersampling (NearMiss)
 - Explore ensemble methods and deep learning approaches
-- Apply cross-validation more extensively to prevent overfitting

 ## Getting Started

 This project is developed in Java using Visual Studio Code.

 ### Prerequisites:

 - Java Development Kit (JDK)
 - Visual Studio Code with Java extensions
 - WEKA (for model training and evaluation)

 ### How to Run:

 1. Clone the repository
 2. Import the project into VS Code
 3. Compile and run the Java files from the `src` folder
 4. Use WEKA for model building if applicable